MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/f5-big-ip-forms-advanced.md

 - FBA SSO is performed by the BIG-IP as it parses the logon form at the specified URI and looks for the username and password element tags that are defined in your configuration.

 - Element tags need to be consistent, or SSO will fail.
-More complex forms that are generated dynamically might require you to analyze them closer by using dev tools to understand the makeup of the llogon form.
+More complex forms that are generated dynamically might require you to analyze them closer by using dev tools to understand the makeup of the logon form.

 - A client-initiated approach might be better suited for logon pages that contain multiple forms, because it lets you specify a form name and even customize the JavaScript form handler logic.